A Storyist project can contain text files (manuscript, scripts, notes), story sheets, and images. You can easily create a new project as follows:

 All standard formatting features—including styles—are available in headers and footers.

 To insert page numbers:

 You can change the placement of the headers and footers using the Page Setup view.
-To see the Page Setup view, tap the Tools icon in the toolbar and choose Page Setup.
+To see the Page Setup view, tap the More icon in the toolbar and choose Page Setup.

-Note: If your document does not yet have headers and footers and you’re having trouble locating the header or footer area, you can use the Tools > View > Show Page Guides command to make them visible.
+Note: If your document does not yet have headers and footers and you’re having trouble locating the header or footer area, you can use the Show Page Guides switch in the Editor Preferences window (More > Editor Preferences) to make them visible.